Portrait of Sen Chen

 News

-Dec 2025: Received the ACM SIGSOFT Early Career Researcher Award (2026) for contributions to software supply chain security through techniques and tools in SCA and SAST.
+Dec 2025: Received the ACM SIGSOFT Early Career Researcher Award (2026) for outstanding contributions to advancing software supply chain security through pioneering techniques and tools in Software Composition Analysis (SCA) and Static Application Security Testing (SAST).

 Selected Publications

-• TOSEM 2025 — Beyond Decision: Android Malware Description Generation through Profiling Malicious Behavior Trajectory
+• TOSEM 2025 Beyond Decision: Malware Description Generation through Profiling Malicious Behavior Trajectory

-• TOSEM 2022 — Why an Android App is Classified as Malware?
+• TOSEM 2022 Why an App is Classified as Malware?
 Towards Malware Classification Interpretation

 View full publications →